 Applicants will need to demonstrate the ability to deal with cases that would otherwise be dealt with by a High Court judge, or the potential to acquire this ability.

-The Commission will recommend candidates to the Lord Chief Justice for membership of the pool.
-The Lord Chief Justice will then consult the Lord Chancellor before authorising candidates to sit as deputy High Court judges.
+The JAC will recommend candidates to the Lord Chief Justice for membership of the pool.
+The Lord Chief Justice will then consult the Lord Chancellor before authorising candidates to act as judges of the High Court.

-Salary information for deputy High Court judges is available from the Ministry of Justice.
+Salary information for members of the pool of judges authorised to act as judges of the High Court is available from the Ministry of Justice.

 The above selection process will not apply under certain exceptional criteria which were agreed following consultation with the judiciary.